 The Department of Defense recognizes the importance of providing families with access to quality, affordable child care and school age programs and is strongly committed to meeting the increased demand due to high deployments and operation tempo.

 Child care is a workforce issue that directly impacts the efficiency, readiness and retention of the total force.
 The child development system of care provides approximately 155,000 child care spaces at more than 700 facilities worldwide.
 These programs currently serve approximately 180,000 children daily through full-day, part-day and hourly programs.
 The programs also provide care during nights and weekends as well as care for children, kindergarten to 12 years of age, before and after school, during holidays and summer vacations.

-- Child Development Center (CDC) Program.
-The CDC program provides care to children ages six weeks to five years.
-More than fifty percent of the program's care capacity is provided to children under the age of three years.
-Each military Child Development Center is certified by DoD and most are accredited by a national accrediting body.
+- Child Development Center program: The CDC program provides care to children ages 6 weeks to 5 years.
+More than 50 percent of the program's care capacity is provided to children under the age of 3.